willardb/rocketchat-history-downloader/README.md

 ## Usage

 Download all not-previously-downloaded history for all joined channels, private groups, and direct messages.
-Updates state file to note what has been downloaded so that it won't be downloaded again upon subsequent executions.
+>Note: this updates the state file to record what has been downloaded so that it won't be downloaded again upon subsequent executions.

 ```
 pipenv run python export-history.py settings.cfg